RenNagasaki/Echokraut/README.md

 * If clicking 'Test Connection' results in `ready` you're set.
 * (IMPORTANT) The naming scheme of the voices should be like this: `GENDER_RACE_NAME.wav`.
     For example: `Male_Hyur_Thancred.wav` for a named NPC and `Male_Hyur_NPC1.wav` for a random Hyur NPC.
 If more than one NPC voice exists then the plugin selects one randomly the first time you meet a new NPC.
+IMPORTANT: Number the NPCs in an increment(NPC1, NPC2 ...).
+Do not skip a number.
+This will produce problems
     There is one exception, the so called narrator voice.
 It gets used for all dialogues without a speaker and all NPCs where no other voice could be found (last fallback) and should be named `Narrator.wav`.
 * Small example of how the files should be named:
 * ![grafik](https://github.com/user-attachments/assets/7a879f5d-9753-423b-a6cc-850871f6eba9)